Trolleybuses in Ipswich: History

-Ipswich Corporation had been running a -gauge electric tramway system since 1900, when an Act of Parliament enabled them to take over and extend an existing horse tramway.
+Ipswich Corporation had been running a -gauge electric tramway system since 1900, when an act of Parliament enabled them to take over and extend an existing horse tramway.
 However, there was some concern about the state of the roads and tram tracks in the town centre by the summer of 1922.
-Rather than replace the tram tracks, the Corporation decided to experiment with trolleybuses, and hired three Railless single deck vehicles to allow this to happen.
+Rather than replace the tram tracks, the corporation decided to experiment with trolleybuses, and hired three Railless single deck vehicles to allow this to happen.
 The route between Ipswich railway station and Cornhill was chosen for the trials, as it was relatively short at 0.75 mi and the overhead wiring had been altered by May 1923.
 Railless was a joint venture between Charles H Roe and Short Brothers of Rochester and Bedford, and around this time Charles Roe was experiencing financial difficulties, resulting in Short Brothers buying out Roe's share of the business and restructuring the company.
 Delivery of the new vehicles was consequently delayed, but trials finally began on 2 September 1923.
 The vehicles had solid tyres, an entrance at the front to allow for one-man operation, and an open smoking compartment at the rear.
 As the corporation were pleased with the results of the trials, in 1924 they bought the three vehicles they had hired, and ordered another experimental vehicle from local company Ransomes, Sims & Jefferies.

-Next, the Corporation decided to run trolleybuses on the route southwards from the town centre to Bourne Bridge.
+Next, the corporation decided to run trolleybuses on the route southwards from the town centre to Bourne Bridge.
 They still considered themselves to be in an experimental phase, and purchased three more vehicles, one each from Richard Garrett & Sons of Leiston, Suffolk, Ransomes of Ipswich, and Tilling-Stevens of Maidstone, Kent.
 Once reliability had been assessed, 15 vehicles were ordered from Ransomes and another 15 from Garretts.
-Operation on the Bourne Bridge route began on 17 July 1925, and the Corporation laid plans to replace all of the trams with trolleybuses, resulting in the last tram operating on 26 July 1926.
-The Ipswich Corporation Act 1925 was obtained, and routes opened in quick succession.
+Operation on the Bourne Bridge route began on 17 July 1925, and the corporation laid plans to replace all of the trams with trolleybuses, resulting in the last tram operating on 26 July 1926.
+The Ipswich Corporation Act 1925 (15 & 16 Geo.
+5. c. ciii) was obtained, and routes opened in quick succession.
 Trolleybuses ran along four new routes in 1926, one more in 1927, and in 1928 the first of several loops were introduced.
 As the service expanded more vehicles were bought, with six from Ransomes in 1928/29, three more Ransomes in 1930, and a lone Garrett in 1931.
 All were single deck vehicles, with an entrance at the front to allow for one-man operation, but this was not particularly successful, and all services were worked by a two-man crew from 1932.
-Subsequently, the Corporation switched to double deck designs, buying 4 in 1933, ten in 1934, and eight in 1935, all from Ransomes.
+Subsequently, the corporation switched to double deck designs, buying 4 in 1933, ten in 1934, and eight in 1935, all from Ransomes.